qemacs/qemacs/qe-manual.md

 Return a pointer to the first character of the match if found, `NULL` otherwise.

+### `int strquote(char *dest, int size, const char *str, int len);`

+Encode a string using source code escape sequences

+* argument `dest` a valid pointer to an array of bytes

+* argument `size` the length of the destination array

+* argument `src` a valid pointer to a string to encode

+* argument `len` the number of bytes to encode

+Return the length of the converted string, not counting the null terminator, possibly longer than the destination array length.

 ### `int strstart(const char *str, const char *val, const char **ptr);`